ibm-cloud-docs/vpc/how-to-setup-for-gpu.md

 Currently, the recommended driver level is the most recent update available on the 418 version stream.
 Today that is 418.116.0.
 The minimum recommended level will change in the future, so be sure to keep current as time goes on.
 Also, check the supported NVIDA driver levels for the GPU software products you intend to use.
 {: important}

 The NVIDIA CUDA Toolkit provides sample utilities and other developer tools that some find useful in validating or developing for their GPUs.
-CUDA includes a version of the NVIDA GPU driver, if you plan on using CUDA, then see [Installing CUDA](#installing-cuda) to install it before you update any drivers.
+CUDA includes a version of the NVIDA GPU driver, so if you plan on using CUDA, then see [Installing CUDA](#installing-cuda) to install it first.
+Then, return here to update the GPU driver if not at the recommended level.
-{: note}
+{: important}

-To install the NVIDIA GPU driver, follow these steps:
+## To install or update the NVIDIA GPU driver, follow these steps:
+{: #install-gpu-driver}

 1. Check whether the driver is already installed.
    ```